forever8896/inkverse/README.md

 ### 🔑 Authentication System

-MonstersInk! uses [Better Auth](https://www.better-auth.com) for authentication with GitHub OAuth integration.
+Monsters Ink! uses [Better Auth](https://www.better-auth.com) for authentication with GitHub OAuth integration.

 **Why GitHub OAuth?**
 Because AI-powered 3D monster generation is expensive (~$2 per user journey), we require GitHub authentication to prevent abuse and botting.
 As outlined in our grant application, users must authenticate with a GitHub account that has at least one public repository before accessing AI generation features.
 This ensures the platform serves legitimate developers while protecting our operational budget.